Monster2408/DiscordWebhook/readme.txt

 == Changelog ==

 = 1.1 =
-Delete unnecessary information
+Changed the name of the plugin from Discord Webhook to Webhook for Discord

-= 1.0 =
+= 0.1 =
-Release This Plugin
+Temporary release This Plugin

 == Upgrade Notice ==

 = 1.1 =
-Delete unnecessary information
+Change plugin name

-= 1.0 =
+= 0.1 =
-Release This Plugin
+Temporary release This Plugin

 `<?php code(); // goes in backticks ?>`